opencpn-radar-pi/radar_pi/README.md

 Install dependencies as described in DEPENDENCIES.md.
 Then clone this repository, enter it and make `rm -rf build; mkdir build; cd build`.

-Generate a tar.gz tarball which can be used by the new plugin installer, available from OpenCPN 5.2.0 is built using:
+A tar.gz tarball which can be used by the new plugin installer, available from OpenCPN 5.2.0 is built using:

     $ cmake ..
     $ make tarball